gbmhunter/blog/content/programming/serialization-formats/a-comparison-of-serialization-formats/index.md

 {{< img src="serialization-formats-conversion-times-10k-python.png" width="600px" caption="Python conversion times for 10k objects in popular serialization formats." >}}

 It is also interesting to see how the serializations respond to a change in the data size.
-If the size of the data doubles, does it take twice as long to read/write (linear response), or does it behave differently (e.g. quadratic, log(n), ...).
+If the size of the data doubles, does it take twice as long to read/write (linear response), or does it behave differently (e.g. quadratic, `\(log(n)\)`, ...)?.
 This is called the complexity of the serialization algorithm.
 To test this, I increased the `people` array from 10,000 to 100,000 (increased by a factor of 10).
 This was the result...

 Format   | C++ Deserialization (s) | C++ Serialization (s)     | Python Deserialization | Python Serialization
 ---------|-------------------------|---------------------------|------------------------|-----------------------